Showing posts with label Miami mob restaurants. Show all posts

 Located at 991 NE 79th Street, Riccio’s was opened by namesake Joe Riccio in the late 1940s.
 Like many of its patrons, Riccio had a checkered past.
 According to the Miami News, the place was raided for gambling in February 1950 by then-Dade County Sheriff Jimmy Sullivan.

 Gambling tables and dice were seized in a back room of the restaurant.
 Police later staked out the gambler’s hangout hoping for a bigger catch but were unsuccessful.
-Joe Riccio had several arrests for gambling but was convicted only once.
+The Miami News reported Joe Riccio had several arrests for gambling but was convicted only once.
 Other than attracting gamblers and gangsters, Riccio's also drew city notables including a few judges.
-One judge was arrested for driving while intoxicated; his partying began at Riccio's.
+One judge was arrested for driving while intoxicated; his partying reportedly began at Riccio's.

 The restaurant chugged along but a surge in business occurred in 1953, according to news accounts, after Riccio told authorities he would give a job to notorious Jewish mobster Alex (Shondor) Birns of Cleveland.